 At the unit level, all nontenured faculty are considered for tenure, and all faculty members below the rank of professor are considered for promotion each year.
 Consideration at the unit level is automatic unless the faculty member requests in writing that consideration be deferred until the following year (provided that nontenured faculty cannot defer tenure consideration beyond the penultimate year of their maximum probationary period).
 Unless prohibited by unit tenure policies and procedures, candidates for faculty appointments may be recommended for tenure on appointment by a favorable vote of the tenured faculty of equal or higher rank in the unit.
 However, consistency and durability of performance are relevant factors in evaluating faculty for tenure; therefore, the length of service which a faculty member has completed in a given rank is a valid consideration in formulating a tenure recommendation.
 Faculty members appointed at the rank of assistant professor who have not previously held tenure-track positions at another college or university normally will not be recommended for tenure until they are in at least their fourth year at the University of South Carolina.
-Faculty members appointed at the rank of associate professor or professor who have not previously held tenure-track positions at another college or university normally will not be recommended for tenure until they are in at least their fourth year at the University of South Carolina.
 Faculty members appointed at the rank of associate professor or professor who have not previously held tenure-track positions at another college or university normally will not be recommended for tenure until they are in at least their third year at the University of South Carolina.